-Like the Campbell-Hausfield guns, you can make a wide range of adjustments to the spray pattern that comes out of the PaintWIZ.
-By twisting the nozzle, you can widen or tighten the fan from a maximum 12” wide to less than 1”.
-It has easy, smooth adjustments which stay in place, and there are three spray patterns to choose from: vertical fan, horizontal fan, and a circular cone.
+Like the Campbell-Hausfeld guns, you can make a wide range of adjustments to the spray pattern that comes out of the PaintWIZ.
+By twisting the nozzle, you can widen or tighten the fan from a maximum of 12” wide to less than 1”.
+It has easy, smooth adjustments which stay in place, and there are 3 spray patterns to choose from: vertical fan, horizontal fan, and a circular cone.

 The handheld format makes for easy cleanup: just run water through the system by refilling the cup from the tap, and then brush off anything that remains.

 It has a better reliability record than other inexpensive handhelds, and it’s covered by a 1-year warranty.

 Since this is a sprayer and gun combined, as opposed to a simple gun that hooks up to a hose, it’s a lot heavier in hand than either of the Campbell-Hausfeld guns.
 This one’s a little over 4 pounds, where one of the Campbell-Hausfeld’s is just over 1 pound.